Ronald Reagan is waving to crowds again - as a hologram

 "We think we made a good beginning, but you ain't seen nothin' yet!" the high-tech digital resurrection of the nation's 40th president exclaims in his steady voice, with a twinkle in his eye.

-Reagan also shows up in a suit and tie inside the Oval Office and clutching a lasso at his beloved ranch in two other holograms soon to open to visitors at the Ronald Reagan Presidential Library west of Los Angeles.
+Reagan, who died in 2004, also shows up in a suit and tie inside the Oval Office and clutching a lasso alongside his dog, Victory, at his beloved ranch in two other holograms soon to open to visitors at the Ronald Reagan Presidential Library west of Los Angeles.

 The audio is edited from remarks Reagan made during his lifetime.
-The computer-generated imagery comes from photos and video of the former president combined with digitized hand-drawn illustrations that allow for realistic facial expressions and body movements.
+The computer-generated imagery was created starting with a silicone cast of Reagan's head that was photographed from various angles with 300 cameras.
+His head was then digitally "placed" on the body of an actor portraying the president with full costuming and backdrops for the three scenarios.

+Reagan's face then came to life via specific movements of the mouth, nose, eyes, cheeks and hairline manipulated by computers.

 "We wanted to make President Reagan as lifelike as possible," said John Heubusch, executive director of the Reagan Foundation.